top of page

 See five spots!
 Win prizes!

-By visiting at least five of our nine locations, visitors will win a tote bag with some nice surprises inside.
+By visiting at least five of our eight locations, visitors will win a bag with some nice surprises inside.
 In addition, you can be entered in a drawing to win a painting being created live on tour day by a local artist.
 Pick up a check-off card at any location and get it stamped at each spot you visit.
-The cards must be turned in at one of these spots: Auburn Tolliver Peace Garden, Covenant UMC Community Garden, or Gammon House. â€‹
+The cards must be turned in at one of these spots: Auburn Tolliver Peace Garden, Covenant UMC Community Garden, Dorothy Bacon Memorial Park, or Gammon House. â€‹

 Featured Places